fogleman/Craft/README.md

 * Multiplayer support.
 * Shadow mapping for nice looking shadows (in the "shadow" branch).

-### How to Run
+### Install Dependencies

+#### Mac OS X

-- Download and install [CMake](http://www.cmake.org/cmake/resources/software.html) if you don't already have it.
+Download and install [CMake](http://www.cmake.org/cmake/resources/software.html) if you don't already have it.

-- All other dependencies are included in the repository.
+#### Linux (Ubuntu)

+    sudo apt-get install cmake libglew-dev xorg-dev
+    sudo apt-get build-dep glfw

+#### Windows

+It should be able to run on Windows, but I don't have a Windows machine to test on at the moment.
+Let me know if and how you get it to run and I will update the README.

+### Compile and Run

-Then, run the following commands in your terminal.
+Once you have the dependencies (see above), run the following commands in your terminal.

     git clone https://github.com/fogleman/Craft.git
+    cd Craft
     cmake .
     make
     ./craft